prakritisubedii/coyote_protector/README.md

      ``` bash
      labelme path/to/images/
      ```
-      - Manually Label or Use the AI tools in LabelMe
+      - Manually draw bounding boxes or use the AI Prompt or SAM tools in LabelMe
-      - Click AI Prompt or use SAM (Segment Anything Model)
-      - Adjust score threshold and IOU threshold for better bounding boxes.
+      - Adjust score and IoU thresholds for better results
-      - Save annotations in ```.json``` format
+      - Save the annotations in .json format
     - Transfer your labeled dataset to S3DF:
       ``` bash
       scp -r /path/to/labeled_dataset username@s3dflogin.slac.stanford.edu:/path/to/project
       ```

-## Convert JSON to YOLO Format (on S3DF)
+### Convert JSON to YOLO Format (on S3DF)
-Use Ultralytics' CLI tool to convert annotations:
+Use Ultralytics' CLI:
 ``` bash
    yolo convert model=labelme location=datasets/labels_json/ output=datasets/labels/ format=yolo
 ```
-Simple Manual Split:
-- Move ~80% of your images and labels into train/
-- Move the remaining ~20% into val/

 Before training, your dataset must be organized into a YOLO-compatible folder structure:
 ``` bash